 It Prevents Tooth Decay

-Children in particular may benefit from fluoride, as it has been confirmed that the chemical does indeed provide protection against dental degradation in children.
+Children in particular may benefit from fluoride in drinking water, as it has been confirmed that the chemical does indeed provide protection against dental degradation in children.
 The benefits are not limited to kids alone though, as each and every age group benefits from water fluoridation in terms of dental health.
 As a matter of fact, the CDC has officially stated that the practice of adding fluoride to drinking water, which started back in the 20th Century, is a milestone achievement in public health improvement.

-Fluoride is Naturally Occurring
+Fluoride Is Naturally Occurring

 Contrary to what some of the misleading sources may tell you, fluoride is a naturally occurring substance that is already present in groundwater and surface water.
 Water treatment facilities are only supposed to add just enough fluoride to the water to make it sufficiently strong to fight off tooth decay.
 Water fluoridation is a fortification process not unlike adding iodine to salt or vitamin D to milk.